Nagrota

+Nagrota features a humid subtropical climate (Köppen Cwa), similar to neighboring Jammu City.
+Winters are cool and frequently foggy during mornings and nights, with average winter minimum temperatures typically ranging between 4 °C to 8 °C. Summers are hot and dry, with temperatures frequently crossing 40 °C prior to the arrival of the monsoon.
+The absolute lowest temperature officially recorded in the immediate Jammu district area is 0.5 °C (32.9 °F), which occurred during a historic cold wave on 24 January 2016.

 Geography

 Nagrota is about 14 km ahead of Jammu city on NH44.The town is located on uneven low valleys in the Trikuta hills on one side and river Tawi on the other side.
 Nagrota has an average elevation of 412 m above sea level.

 Demographics

 As of 2011, Nagrota had a population of 19,998 while the twin town of Jagti, made for Kashmiri migrants, had a population of around 14,000-18000.
 Jagti township has total of 176 buildings with 24 flats in each building.
 Jagti township has a total of 4224 flats.

-Religion

-Hindu 89.30%, Sikh 4.39%, Muslim 5.31%.
+Cantonment